wso2/docs-mg/en/docs/how-tos/rate-limiting/adding-throttling-policies.md

 ### Defining a throttling policy

 You need to define the throttling policy (or policies) in the `policies.yaml` file, which is in the `<MGW-project>` directory.
 The following is a sample on how you can define a throttling policy named `10kPerMin` in the `policies.yaml` file.
-For more information a sample `policies.yaml` can be found [here](https://github.com/wso2/product-microgateway/blob/master/samples/policies_sample.yaml) .

 **Defining a throttling policy**